 Posted on October 6, 2017

 One option is to use one of the many websites out there that offer this service.
 But these tend to require registration, ask you for your email address and sell your information.
-Instead, try one of these three simple methods.
+If you’re wondering how to text from your computer, try one of these three simple methods.

 1. Use your email

 You can send a text message straight from your email account.
 All you need is the phone number of the recipient and the name of their mobile carrier.
 Don’t know the carrier?
 If you know the phone number, you can find the carrier at CarrierLookup.com.